kieranknowles1/nixcfg/docs/usage.md

 Dev shells are provided for development of various languages/projects.
 These can be entered with `devr <shell>`.
 A list of available shells can be found with `nix flake show`.

+## Using in Another Flake

+This repository can be used as an input to another flake same as any other flake, components can then be used as needed.
+A template for this is provided and can be used with `nix flake init --template github:kieranknowles1/nixcfg`.
+Be warned that breaking changes can and will be introduced here without warning, so updating inputs may require changes to the consuming flake.